-We also sponsor two defined contribution plans into which we and our employees make contributions.
-As of January 1, 2020, we match 100% up to the first 5% of employee annual salary deferrals under our plan for all employees excluding NA Cabinet Components participants, who receive a 100% match up to 4% of employee annual salary deferrals.
-Between January 1, 2018 and January 1, 2020, we matched 50% up to the first 5% of employee salary deferrals.
+We also sponsor several defined contribution plans into which we and our employees make contributions.
+We match 100% up to between the first 3% to 5% of employee annual salary deferrals under our plan for all employees.
 We do not offer our common stock as a direct investment option under these plans.
-For the years ended October 31, 2023, 2022 and 2021, we contributed approximately \$6.5 million, \$6.8 million and \$6.3 million for these plans, respectively.
+For the years ended October 31, 2024, 2023 and 2022, we contributed approximately \$7.7 million, \$6.5 million and \$6.8 million for these plans, respectively.